datacrunch-consulting/dotnet-webapi/README.md

 # webapi
 .NET 5 web API service template for Datacrunch Platform using Docker containers.
+Image for Windows and Linux can be found here: https://hub.docker.com/r/pnvnd/webapi

 ## Microservice
 1. Download and install .NET 5 from https://dotnet.microsoft.com/download/dotnet/5.0